-It’s almost inevitable that at some point in your life, you will end up with a small room that you just wish could be bigger.
-Whether it’s a living room, bedroom or office space, a large room tends to be more airy and welcoming and can feel much less claustrophobic than a small area.
+It’s almost inevitable that at some point in your life, you will end up with a small room that you like it look bigger.
+Whether it’s a living room, bedroom, or office space, a large room tends to be more airy and welcoming and can feel much less claustrophobic than a small area.
 Try these seven great ideas to make that cubicle feel like a cavern.

 Clutter builds up over the years and has a way of taking over every empty space in a room.
 Have a spring clean to tidy away knick-knacks and unnecessary items.
 You can either relegate them to a larger room in the house, hold a garage sale or give them to a local charity.
 You’ll be amazed at the difference such a small change can make.

 2. Mirrors make a difference by making a small room look bigger

 Mirrors reflect light, and with more light in a room, the space will feel so much larger.
 Try to put a large mirror where it can catch the most natural light (such as opposite to a window), or even set up a couple of decorative mirrors around the room for something both stylistically attractive and functional.